Make great trades. Avoid bad ones.

 Technical Analysis (TA)

-Diagonal TLs, Trends: UTLs, DTLs, the widest 3 points, and both
+UTLs, DTLs, the widest 3 points, both support and resistance

 Tightness/strength of a trend (or lack thereof)